sderev/wslshot/README.md

 * Fetch the most recent screenshot or specify a number of recent screenshots to fetch.
 * Control automatic staging of screenshots when copied to a git repository.
 * Convert screenshots to `png`, `jpg`/`jpeg`, `webp`, or `gif` during copy (flag or default).
+* Optimize copied screenshots in place without changing filenames or extensions.
 * Set a default output style (Markdown, HTML, text) and specify a custom style per operation.

 ## Installation